-Summary: The SAR Life Saving Medal is presented to those individuals who have acted to save a human life without necessarily placing their own life or themselves in imminent danger.
-The medal is intended primarily for acts by civilians not in uniform, however, police officers, fire fighters, emergency medical personal, lifeguards, and SAR Compatriots are not excluded from receiving this award.
+Criteria: The medal is intended primarily for acts by civilians not in uniform, however, police officers, fire fighters, emergency medical personal, lifeguards, and SAR Compatriots are not excluded from receiving this award.
 The medal is not intended to recognize acts that would otherwise qualify for military or another organization's valor medals and, in all cases, the fact that the actions of the rescuer saved the life of the victim must be validated by EMS or medical personnel.
 Lifesaving examples include, but are not limited to, the following:

 - 1. Performing the Heimlich maneuver or other first aid to prevent a person from choking; - 2.
 Saving a person from drowning by bringing the person to safety; - 3.
 Performing cardiopulmonary resuscitation (CPR) or rescue breathing until the person breathes normally; or - 4.
-Performing CPR or applying an automated external defribrilator (AED) on an out-ofhospital cardiac arrest before EMS arrival.
+Performing CPR or applying an automated external defribrilator (AED) on an out-of-hospital cardiac arrest before EMS arrival.